 Comfort is why we begin every HVAC rental experience with a free in-home assessment by an Enercare Energy Management Consultant.
 Our EMC team has years of HVAC expertise and understands the best ways to ensure your home’s unique cooling needs are met.

 During the inspection, we’ll investigate insulation nooks and crannies to discover where your home loses its heat and cold air.
-We’ll also design a custom solution that accounts for room size, airflow patterns, and home age to help you cool your home effectively and efficiently, letting you protect your wallet and the environment.
+We’ll also design a custom solution that accounts for room size, airflow patterns, and home age to help you cool your home effectively with a central or ductless AC system, letting you protect your wallet and the environment.

 If you'd like to buy out of your air conditioner rental agreement, explore the Enercare HVAC Rental Buyout Table.